postech-ami/MultiTalk/MultiTalk_dataset/README.md

 ```bash
 cd MultiTalk_Dataset
 ```
-You can pass the language you want to download as an argument to the script.
+You can pass the languages you want to download as arguments to the script.
 If you want to download all 20 languages, run the following script.
 ```bash
 sh dataset.sh arabic catalan croatian czech dutch english french german greek hindi italian japanese mandarin polish portuguese russian spanish thai turkish ukrainian
 ```